Face to face: Biden, Putin ready for long-anticipated summit

 He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey's Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada's Justin Trudeau.

 But with Putin, whom the president has said is a “killer" and has “no soul," Biden has long been wary.
-At the same time, he acknowledges that Putin — he has remained the most powerful figure in Russian politics over the span of five U.S. presidents — is not without talent.
+At the same time, he acknowledges that Putin, who remained the most powerful figure in Russian politics over the span of five U.S. presidents, is not without talent.
 Biden this week suggested that he is approaching his meeting with Putin carefully.

 There are hopes of finding small areas of agreement.

-Note: This story has been corrected to show that Geneva is not Switzerland's capital.